kubernetes/test-infra/prow/README.md

 ## How to update the cluster

 Any modifications to Go code will require redeploying the affected binaries.
 Fortunately, this should result in no downtime for the system.
-Bump the relevant version number in the makefile as well as in the `cluster` manifest, then run the image and deployment make targets.
+[Bump](https://github.com/kubernetes/test-infra/commit/cf1ac2f67142e91cb36978691e1718c007a3377a) the relevant version number in the makefile as well as in the `cluster` manifest, then run the image and deployment make targets on a branch which has the changes.
 For instance, if you bumped the hook version, run `make hook-image && make hook-deployment`.

 **Please ensure that your git tree is up to date before updating anything.**